Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Most Sacred Heart of Jesus, teacheth us to love Thee with our whole hearts, and granteth that, according to the little strength we have, we may imitate Thy wonderful virtues.
 Amen.

-As to music, one of the most popular hymns for the day is "Praise Him as He Mounts the Skies,"
+As to music, one of the most popular hymns for this feast is "Praise Him as He Mounts the Skies,"

 And as to food customs, it is traditional to eat some sort of bird on this day, in honor of Christ Who "flew" to Heaven.
 If you live in a hilly or mountainous area, climbing the hills in commemoration of Jesus and the Apostles' climbing the Mt. of Olives, whence Jesus ascended to Heaven, is customary.
 Putting the two together, a chicken picnic eaten on a hill or mountain would be a perfect way to spend the day.

-In some parts of Italy (Tuscany, for ex.) there is the interesting custom of catching crickets on this day.
+In Florence, Italy, there is the interesting custom of catching crickets on this day.
 Families will have a picnic while the children look for crickets, which are said to bring blessings (as they are seen to do in the East, too) -- especially if they still sing when taken home in little cricket cages.
 Back in the day, a man would adorn his beloved's doors with flowers on this Feast, and give her a cricket cage, too.
 I have no idea as to how crickets came to be associated with the Ascension, but the Feast is also known in parts of Italy as "La Festa del Grillo" ("the Feast of the Cricket").
 Now this custom usually takes place on the Sunday after Ascension Day, and caged crickets are sold so that children can release them -- but crickets can be kept as singing pets, too!
+If the cricket lives until the Feast of St. Lawrence on August 10, it's said to be good luck.

 Something else wonderful happens in Italy on the Feast of the Ascension and the days following: in Venice, there is a clock tower in the Piazza San Marco.
 This marvelous clock, made in A.D.
 1499 (and recently restored) indicates not only the minutes and hours, but the days, months, Zodiacal signs, and phases of the Moon as well.
 At the top of the tower are two large figures known as the Moors ("Mori"), who signal the hour by striking a large bell.
 Underneath them is a large, golden lion -- the symbol of St. Mark, patron of Venice.
 Underneath this is a niche which holds a figure of Our Lady and her Son.
 Twice a year -- on the Feast of the Epiphany and during the festivities surrounding the Ascension (known as "la Festa della Sensa" in Venice) -- doors on either side of Our Lady open up, and out come the three Magi, led by an angel.
 The angel and Kings make their way around Our Lady and Jesus, the angel regaling them with his trumpet, and the Kings bowing and removing their crowns.
 1